ahpohl/pulsemeter/README.md

 ### Pulse daemon program

 The Pulse daemon counts the events received by the Arduino sensor and writes them into a Round Robin Database.
 The RRD database is accessed through the rrdcached daemon located at a local unix socket (remote access by IP address would be possible but is currently not implemented).
 The initial RRD database is created with the current meter reading and can be later updated if necessary, for example when the sensor was offline for some time without Pulse registering all trigger events.
-Both Pulse and RRDCached instances are started and stopped via the provided systemd startup scripts, and all parameters such as the intial meter reading are set in a separate systemd environment file called [pulse_defs.conf, insert example].
+Both Pulse and RRDCached instances are started and stopped via the provided systemd startup scripts, and all parameters such as the intial meter reading are set in a separate systemd environment file called [pulse_defs.conf](https://github.com/ahpohl/pulse/blob/master/resources/pulse_defs.conf).
 The energy and power values recorded in the RRD database are optionally uploaded to PVOutput every 5, 10 or 15 minutes (at the intervals currently supported by the PVOutput api).
 See the 24-hour plot below [Fig. 5: PVoutput energy consumption plot].

 ### Serial protocol